-11 INSTALLATION INSTRUCTIONS
+14.11 INSTALLATION INSTRUCTIONS

-Installation must comply with applicable installation codes CSA B.365 "Installation Code for Solid-Fuel-Fired Appliances and Equipment" in Canada and NFPA 90B " Standard for the Installation of Warm Air Heating and Air-Conditioning Systems" in the United States.
-Moreover, all electrical connections, must comply with Canadian standard CSA C22.1 " Canadian Electrical Code " and NFPA 70 Standard " National Electrical Code " in the United States.

-All controls must be adjusted by a qualified technician.
-Adjustment of controls and blower speed must comply to CMMTQ recommendations and the Warm Air Heating and Air Conditioning National Association and should respect the static pressure ranges in the warm air plenum of the furnace.

-We recommend that our woodburning appliances be installed and serviced by professionals who are certified in the United States by NFI (National Fireplace Institute®) or in Canada by WETT (Wood Energy Technology Transfer) or in Quebec by APC (Association des Professionnels du Chauffage).

-Inspect the furnace to ensure that it has not been damaged in transit. combustion chamber Remove the components and instruction manual from the combustion chamber and the tools from the furnace exhaust pipes.

-The installation instructions in this section apply to the Caddy Advanced CR wood-only and Caddy Advanced CR parallel installation.
+- ✓ Installation must be made in compliance with the CSA B.365 standard " Installation code for solid-fuel-burning appliances and equipment " in Canada and NFPA 90B " Standard for the installation of warm air heating and air conditioning system " in the United States.
+In addition, for all electrical connections, the Canadian standard CSA C22.1 " Canadian electrical code " and in the United-States NFPA 70 standard " National Electrical Code " must be followed. - ✓ All controls must be adjusted by a qualified technician.
+Adjustment of controls and blower speed must comply to CMMTQ recommendations and the Warm Air Heating and Air Conditioning National Association and should respect the static pressure ranges in the warm air plenum of the furnace. - ✓ We recommend that our woodburning appliances be installed and serviced by professionals who are certified in the United States by NFI (National Fireplace Institute®) or in Canada by WETT (Wood Energy Technology Transfer) or in Quebec by APC (Association des Professionnels du Chauffage). - ✓ Inspect the furnace to ensure that it has not been damaged during transit.
+Remove the components and instruction manual from the combustion chamber and the tools from the furnace exhaust pipes. - ✓ The installation instructions in this section apply only to the Caddy Advanced CR wood serial add-on standard for Canada.